 You want to build a website that keeps people engaged.
-You want to achieve the lowest possible bounce rate, you want people to click around your site and decide to enter your sales funnel, and most importantly, you want to inspire users to become paying customers.
+You want to achieve the lowest possible bounce rate.
+Encouraging people to click around your site and decide to enter your sales funnel is a must and, most importantly, you want to inspire users to become paying customers.

 - Click off the page

 - Stay inactive on the site and then time out the session.

 Improving the duration people stay on your site can help you build your SEO while also building bonds with users and encouraging them to enter your sales funnel.
 High bounce rates are a negative signal to Google for rank.
 Thus, better website engagement will grow your SEO and your business.